 Improve services offered by others, such as third parties that offer content, games, apps and other experiences on our Oculus Products; and

 Improve and develop our features, such as voice services and hand tracking.
-For example, for voice services, we analyze and review your voice commands using human and machine processes to improve, troubleshoot, and train our speech recognition systems.
-For hand tracking, we collect technical information like hand tracking quality, the amount of time it takes to detect your hands, and the number of pinches you make to improve and troubleshoot this feature.
+For example, for voice services, we analyse and review your voice commands using human and machine processes to improve, troubleshoot and train our speech recognition systems.
+For hand tracking, we collect technical information such as hand tracking quality, the amount of time it takes to detect your hands and the number of pinches you make to improve and troubleshoot this feature.

 Our Oculus Products help you engage with the XR ecosystem and others that interact with it.
 To provide and support our Oculus Products, information we have about you is shared in certain circumstances.
 Here is who can see information about you when you and others use our Oculus Products.

-Public Information.
-Certain information you post to your Oculus profile, such as your Oculus ID (also known as your Oculus Username), and avatar, will be public and visible to people on and off our Oculus Products.
-Your Oculus ID is a unique identifier you choose to identify yourself on our Oculus Products.
+Public information.
+Certain information you post to your Oculus profile, such as your Oculus ID (also known as your Oculus Username) and avatar, will be public and visible to people on and off our Oculus Products.
+Your Oculus ID is a unique identifier that you choose to identify yourself on our Oculus Products.

 Information about your interaction with the third-party service, such as how long you have interacted with content.

-Any other information you choose to share with the third party.
+Any other information that you choose to share with the third party.

 Third-party content providers may also collect information from you directly through the experiences they provide.
 Please note that any information you share with these (or other) third parties will be subject to those third parties' own privacy policies, not this one.

-Sharing Within Related Companies.
+Sharing within related companies.
 We share information with related companies, including the Facebook Companies, depending on which services you use, including to promote safety, integrity and security across the Facebook Company Products.
-For example, if you buy something on or through the Oculus Products, we share your information with Facebook Technologies, LLC to process your payment and detect, prevent, or otherwise address fraud, security, or technical issues in accordance with the Oculus Store Terms.
-We also share information with Facebook Technologies, LLC and Facebook Technologies Ireland Limited to conduct and support research and innovation to further the state of the art or academic understanding of XR technology.
+For example, if you buy something on or through the Oculus Products, we share your information with Facebook Technologies, LLC, Facebook Technologies Ireland Limited or Facebook Technologies Japan G.K. to process your payment and detect, prevent or otherwise address fraud, security or technical issues in accordance with the Oculus Store Terms.
+We also share information with Facebook Technologies, LLC and Facebook Technologies Ireland Limited to conduct and support research and innovation to further the state-of-the-art or academic understanding of XR technology.

 Service providers.
-We share the information we collect with vendors, service providers, researchers and other partners, who work at our direction to support the Oculus Products (such as hosting our Oculus Products, fulfilling orders, facilitating payments, analyzing the way people use our Oculus Products, processing credit card payments, providing customer service, or sending electronic communications for us).
-For example, we share recordings and transcripts of your voice interactions with vendors and service providers who assist us in improving, troubleshooting, and training our speech recognition systems.
+We share the information we collect with vendors, service providers, researchers and other partners, who work under our direction to support the Oculus Products (such as hosting our Oculus Products, fulfilling orders, facilitating payments, analysing the way in which people use our Oculus Products, processing credit card payments, providing customer service or sending electronic communications for us).
+For example, we share recordings and transcripts of your voice interactions with vendors and service providers who assist us in improving, troubleshooting and training our speech recognition systems.